othmar52/instrupella/README.md

   - [x] display viewport dimensions in settings
   - [x] hide blazing baton when we dont have an incoming MIDI clock
   - [x] hide midi learn button until midi learn is implemented
+  - [x] add functionality to listen to random timestamp of random track

 ## low prio TODO